Boston University Terriers men's ice hockey: University of Maine

-In the first half of the 1990s, the BU-Maine rivalry was one of the most talked about in college hockey, with the teams battling each other both for eastern and national college hockey supremacy.
+In the first half of the 1990s, the BU–Maine rivalry was one of the most talked about in college hockey, with the teams battling each other both for eastern and national college hockey supremacy.
 Boston University defeated Maine in the 1991 Hockey East championship game, in overtime, and Maine returned the favor by soundly beating BU in the HE title game in 1993.
 In the '93 season, Maine won the national title and lost only one game all year, and it came at the hands of their rivals at BU.
 Maine had to forfeit most of its wins in the 1994 season because of recruiting violations.
 BU coach Jack Parker criticized the Maine program, calling the use of ineligible players a "black mark on the league."
 In 1995, both teams were at the top of their games and faced off in the NCAA championship game in Providence, R.I., which BU won 6–2.

 Harvard and Northeastern

 BU's rivalries with Harvard and Northeastern stem mainly from regular meetings in the Beanpot, the tournament in which Boston bragging rights are on the line.
-BU also plays Northeastern three times each year in conference regular season play, and sometimes plays the ECAC-based Harvard in a nonconference game early in the season.
+BU also plays Northeastern three times each year in conference regular season play, and sometimes plays the ECAC-based Harvard in a non-conference game early in the season.
 BU, BC, Northeastern and Harvard formerly played their home games in the Boston Arena, the site of the first Beanpot in 1952 and the current home of Northeastern.
 BU stopped playing home games in Boston Arena when it opened the Walter Brown Arena in 1971.